Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial.markdown

 In the console there will be a string giving you a link to view your visualization.

-`Check out your visuals at http://bridges.cs.uncc.edu/assignments/0/YOUR_USERNAME?apikey=YOUR_API_KEY_HERE`
+`Check out your visuals at http://bridges.cs.uncc.edu/assignments/0/YOUR_USERNAME?apikey=YOUR_API_KEY_WILL_BE_HERE`

-Where the URL says `YOUR_USERNAME` be sure to replace it with your actual user name.
 Copy and paste the URL into your favorite browser to view your visualization.
+Where the URL says `YOUR_USERNAME` be sure to replace it with your Bridges user name.